In Memory of Ralph Jaeckel (1932–2024)

 He was working on a dictionary of Turkish adverbs at the time of his death.

 Ralph was a widely admired and well-liked teacher.
 Many of his students went on to university positions.
-They included Ronelle Alexander (UC Berkeley, Slavic); Carel Bertram (SF State, Art History); Howard Eissenstat (St. Lawrence University, History); Martha Mundy (London School of Economics Anthropology); Steve Reinert (Rutgers, Byzantine History); and Holly Shissler (Chicago, History).
+They included Ronelle Alexander (UC Berkeley, Slavic); Carel Bertram (SF State, Art History); Howard Eissenstat (St. Lawrence University, History); Martha Mundy (London School of Economics Anthropology); Steve Reinert (Rutgers, Byzantine History); and Holly Shissler (Chicago, Middle Eastern Studies).

 Ralph was one of the first adopters of a desktop computer in his department.
 Even before such computers had become routine equipment, Ralph acquired a Kaypro, a pre-DOS machine that operated on the CP/M system.
 Later, he worked assiduously to create software to be used in teaching.